 La Alcazaba is Malaga's most important landmark, and overlooks the city from a hilltop inland.
 It is one of two Moorish fortresses in the city, the other being the Castillo de Gibralfaro, situated above.
-The Alcazaba is the best-preserved Moorish fortress palace in Spain.
-It received about 1 million visitors in 2016
+The Alcazaba is one of the best-preserved Moorish fortress palace in Spain.

 Alcazaba and Nasrid Palace Private Walking Tour Tickets